hossein5inq/workwell/docs/getting-started.md

         request.onload = () => {
             if (request.status >= 200 && request.status < 400) {
                 let res = JSON.parse(request.responseText);
-                window.localStorage.serviceToken = res.service_token; // so that we can use it again in other pages
+		// store the serviceToken in localStorage so we can use it again in other pages

-        		// Here we are inserting it
+		// the serviceToken expiration is 1h so you don't need to get a new one everytime. window.localStorage.serviceToken = res.service_token;

+        	// Init the Workwell SDK
         	Workwell.setServiceToken(res.service_token);

                 resolve(res);
             } else {